idaholab/WiiBin/README.md

   sudo apt install binwalk
   ```

-- matplotlib (3.1.2) (if showPlots variable is true, a graph will be displayed)
+- matplotlib (>=3.1.2) (if showPlots variable is true, a graph will be displayed)

   ```
-  pip3 install matplotlib==3.1.2
+  pip3 install matplotlib
   ```

 - tkinter (graphical user interface) (Comes by default on MacOS and Windows python installs)